 However, being in a more advanced class is not about doing more fancy postures.
 Anyone is welcome as long as you are able to leave your ego at the door and do simpler versions of postures when its appropriate for you.

 Over our 9 week program you will learn with a group of committed yogi’s and progress towards an uplifting flowing practice to music in the final class.

-This classes follow the Open class practice of that week in silence and sometimes to music .
-Amelia will indicate when to change postures with a simple click and visual instruction (and if needed some minimal verbal guidance), so it’s a good idea if you’ve come to a at least one class during the week before coming along – but if you haven’t that’s fine, all you need is a fun and playful attitude and to be able to practice intelligently and responsively.
+This class follows the Wednesday morning Dynamic class practice of that week in silence and sometimes to music .
+Your teacher will indicate when to change postures with a simple click sound and visual instruction (and if needed some minimal verbal guidance), so it’s a good idea if you’ve come to a at least one class during the week before coming along – but if you haven’t that’s fine, all you need is a fun and playful attitude and to be able to practice intelligently and responsively.

 This is a beautiful link between instructed classes and your own home practice.